Sonia Guinnessy, MA, PGDip, BABCP accred Psychotherapist: Individuals & Couples

-An NHS psychotherapist, I also have a private practice and offer psychotherapy with a free initial consultation.
+An experienced NHS Psychotherapist, I also have a private practice and offer Psychotherapy with a free initial consultation.
 My approach is compassionate, practical and based on research evidence.
 I offer a non-judgemental, safe space to talk through issues, with practical tools to help you cope and feel better.

-The heart of my work is the understanding that anyone can suffer from anxiety, depression, stress or low self esteem as a result of their life history and/or present circumstances.
+The heart of my work is the understanding that anyone can suffer from anxiety, depression, stress or low self-esteem as a result of their life history and/or present circumstances.
 It is part of being human.
-Ten years of working as a therapist has shown me that psychotherapy can help.
+Over ten years of working as a therapist has shown me that Psychotherapy can help.

 Originally working as a Dramatherapist, I later trained with the NHS as a Cognitive Behavioural Psychotherapist (CBT).
-In addition, I have an interest in Mindfulness and Transactional Analysis (TA) and Acceptance and Commitment Therapy (ACT), all of which I use in my work when appropriate.
+In addition, I have an interest in Mindfulness, and additional training in Transactional Analysis (TA) and Acceptance and Commitment Therapy (ACT), all of which I use in my work when appropriate.
 As an experienced Psychotherapist and teacher, I have trained Counsellors, Psychotherapists, GPs, Social Workers and Psychotherapy trainees in CBT, Dramatherapy and on working with specific conditions, such as Health Anxiety and Post Traumatic Stress Disorder (PTSD).

-I offer the pragmatic ideas of CBT, Mindfulness and TA, alongside the use of imagery, dreams and creative methods of Dramatherapy, depending on your needs.
+I offer the pragmatic ideas of CBT, Mindfulness, TA and ACT, alongside the use of imagery, dreams and creative methods of Dramatherapy, depending on your needs.
 By combining these approaches, you can gain a greater understanding of yourself and your circumstances, change your behaviour and thinking, and achieve a more fulfilled life.

-If you would like to find our more, you can contact me to arrange your free consultation.
+If you would like to find out more, you can contact me to arrange your free consultation.

 Training, qualifications & experience